kehindeojapa-dev/htmlcssComponents/component/readme.md

         this is the footer section from frontendmentor bookmark landing page, recreated for the footer component.
 6. Footer: footer2.
         this is the footer section from frontendmentor manage landing page, recreated for the footer component.
+7. Download: downloadSection1.
+        this is the download section from frontendmentor bookmark landing page, recreated for the download component